 Following the 2008 housing collapse, thousands of homeowners found themselves with mortgages they could no longer afford.

-Many tried to stave off the inevitable foreclosure through loan modifications, only to find out their desperation had led to them to fall hook, line, and sinker into a scam.
+Many tried to stave off the inevitable foreclosure through loan modifications.
+Then they found out their desperation had led to them to fall hook, line, and sinker into a scam.